 This is an easy meal to make, but takes planning, like most slow cooker meals.
 But I promise, carnitas are well worth the wait!
 Here’s how to make the best ever slow cooker carnita recipe:

-- CITRUS: Use a vegetable peeler to peel strips off the oranges/lime.
-We add this to the slow cooker in place of the whole rind for great flavor without the bitter pith (the white part of the orange peel).
-Juice the oranges and limes.
+- Prep: Use a vegetable peeler to peel strips off the oranges/lime.
+Add this to the slow cooker in place of the whole rind for great flavor without the bitter pith (the white part of the orange peel).
+Brown the pork (this adds more flavor) and add to the slow cooker with all of the other ingredients.

 - Broil: Spread the shredded meat on a cookie sheet broil until the edges are deep brown and crispy.